thealinivan/uno-cards/README.md

 ### Pre-requisites
  - Python 3.9.7
- - Numpy 1.20.3
+ - NumPy 1.20.3
  - OpenCV 4.5.5
  - TensorFlow 2.8
  - Matplotlib
  - Spyder IDE (or other IDE/code editor that can plot images)

 ### Run on a local machine
 In a terminal window
 ```
 git clone https://labcode.mdx.ac.uk/alinivan/uno-cards.git
 cd uno-cards
 python main.py
 ```
 This will create a local copy of the project, access the project folder and attempt to run.
 It might fail because of the plotting is doing.
 In that case..
 Open the code editor and add the python files by browsing/drag and drop/navigating from the code editor terminal.
-You can then highlight main.py and press play or open the temrinal in the code editor and write..
+You can then highlight main.py and press play or open the terminal in the code editor and write..

 ```
 run main.py
 ```

-When running a menu will appear in the terminal window as ilustrated bellow.
+When running a menu will appear in the terminal window as illustrated bellow.
 ```
 -----------------
 *** Uno Cards ***